timeline

 1892

-significance in a name
+Significance in a name

 In 1892 Knapp moved his family to Cincinnati where he re-established his publishing business and began an inner-city holiness “rescue mission” to minister to both the physical and spiritual needs of “the lost, the last, and the least.”
 Even before leaving Michigan, Knapp wrote in his diary, “A training school for gospel workers is on my heart and in my head.
 It seems as if God put it there.”